History and Mission:

 A few years ago, Washingtonian magazine did an article on the builders of Washington — those men and their companies that were the architects, engineers and builders of some of DC’s most revered structures.
 Many of those listed in that article were members of the Senators Club Alumni.
 These men networked with each other to design, engineer and construct those buildings.
 In doing so, they received great satisfaction for their final product and also helped fellow CUA alums to advance their business interests.
 It is the objective of the club to bring back that networking “edge.”

 The Senators have always believed that one of their ultimate responsibilities is to give back to CUA.
 They firmly understand that the successes they have achieved are due, in large measure, to the solid friendships and the strong educational foundation that comes from their having attended CUA.
 In light of that, it has always been a goal of the club to help students obtain an education as good as or better than their own.
 To that end, the Senators have endowed a scholarship in the name of the club that has assisted countless men and women afford to attend CUA.
 This endowment grows each year through the philanthropic efforts of the members of the club.
 Since its inception in 1986, the Senators Club Alumni Scholarship Fund has grown to be the largest organizational scholarship fund at the university, and now stands at more than $360,000.
+If you would like to make a gift to the scholarship, please click here.

 Senators Club Recruitment Committee